 This paper contributes to the debate on the banking literature in several ways.
 First, it is the first to jointly examine capital, risk and liquidity decisions in Islamic banks.
 Moreover, it is the first that makes a comparative study between Islamic and conventional banks.
-Second, in this study we focus on the impact of financial instability such as the 2008 global financial crisis and political instability caused by the 2011 Arab revolutions on the risk-taking behavior of conventional and Islamic banks This paper is organized in the following manner: the introduction is followed by a brief literature review; subsequently, methodology and model specification are described; thereafter the data used are detailed; the empirical results is conducted in order to understand the behavior of each banking type towards the relationship Abstract-The aim of this paper is to investigate the determinants and the joint relationship between capital, risk and liquidity of conventional and Islamic banks.
-Particularly, we focus on the impact of financial and political instabilities on the risk-taking behavior of conventional and Islamic banks.
-Using the simultaneous equation model with partial adjustment, we find a positive bidirectional relationship between capital and risk of Islamic banks.
-Moreover, results highlight the risky aspect of this category of banks mainly caused by the type of contracts put in practice, obeying Sharia principles, such as Moudharaba and Moucharaka contracts.
-Also, changes in liquidity affect positively risk within Islamic and conventional banks, suggesting that both types of banks, by accumulating liquid assets; tend to have relatively riskier portfolios.
-Moreover, we find a significant impact of the Global financial crisison the capital, risk and liquidity of conventional and Islamic banks.
+Second, in this study we focus on the impact of financial instability such as the 2008 global financial crisis and political instability caused by the 2011 Arab revolutions on the risk-taking behavior of conventional and Islamic banks

-capital risk and liquidity and finally, the conclusion is offered.
+This paper is organized in the following manner: the introduction is followed by a brief literature review; subsequently, methodology and model specification are described; thereafter the data used are detailed; the empirical results is conducted in order to understand the behavior of each banking type towards the relationship capital risk and liquidity and finally, the conclusion is offered.

-3 Literature Review
+II.
+LITERATURE REVIEW